securefolderfs-community/SecureFolderFS/TERMS_OF_SERVICE.md

 ###### Effective date: January 1st, 2026

-These Terms of Service ("Terms") for SecureFolderFS ("we", "us", or "our") govern your use of the SecureFolderFS application and any related services (collectively, the "App" or "Services"), which include our desktop and mobile applications (the "Application", "SecureFolderFS").
+These Terms of Service ("Terms") for SecureFolderFS ("we", "us", or "our") govern your use of the SecureFolderFS application and any related services (collectively, the "App" or "Services"), which include our desktop and mobile applications (the "Application", "SecureFolderFS", also, "App", or "Services").

 By using our Services, you agree to be bound by these Terms.
 If you do not agree, do not use our Services.